r-lib/clock/tests/testthat/_snaps/posixt.md

       date_seq(new_datetime(1), to = new_datetime(2), by = duration_nanoseconds(1))
     Condition
       Error in `date_seq()`:
-      ! `by` must have a precision of 'year', 'quarter', 'month', 'week', 'day', 'hour', 'minute', or 'second'.
+      ! `by` must have a precision of "year", "quarter", "month", "week", "day", "hour", "minute", or "second", not "nanosecond".

 # checks empty dots